vanitskiy18/vanitskiy18/README.md

 # Hi, I'm Arseniy 👋

-Economics student at the University of Warsaw interested in data analysis, programming and quantitative economics.
+Economics student at the University of Warsaw interested in data analysis, programming and quantitative approaches to economics.

 ## 🔎 Interests
 - Data analysis